shivanshdave/2020-432/not_this_semester.md

-# Things I Won't Get to in 432 This Semester (Spring 2020 Edition)
+# Things I Won't Get to in 432 This Semester (Spring 2020)

 ## Other Logistic Regression Methods